Acquiring qualified traffic and potential customes for the holiday season

 Therefore, you have an opportunity to convert visitors first than your competitors.
 So don’t neglect mobile responsiveness.

-3. Get listed on deal sites
+3. Get listed on deal sites / pages

 You’ll find lots of websites doing deals roundup.
 And they’ll be more than happy to list your deal on their site.
 Cross-promotion, you see!